vonrashey/Random-User/README.md

 # Random-User
-An html, css, javascript app to fetch and display a random user from the random user api
+An html, css and javascript app to fetch and display a random user from the random user api